 Wales, the pay gap difference between disabled people and people that aren't disabled is 11.6% (more local data is not available).
 3% of apprentices note a disability that affects their learning.

-In Gwynedd, according to the census, over 23% of households with a head of the family with a disability do not have access to a car or van.
+In Gwynedd, according to the census, over 23% of households with a head of F the family with a disability do not have access to a car or van.
 This compares to 10% of families with a head of the family that wasn't disabled.
 The percentage living in homes without a car or van in North Wales according to health status was at its highest for those in bad health or in very bad health (29.8%), and lowest amongst those in very good or in good health (9.5%).
 This is consistent with the pattern in Gwynedd also.
 Although this compares favourably to the gap in North Wales, it is concerning in such a rural county.

-During 2021/22 100% of the DFG approved in Gwynedd were completed, but the numbers were very low here.
+During 2021/22 100% of the DFG approved in Gwynedd were completed, but t the numbers were very low here.
 The number of people that identify themselves as carers was lower in Gwynedd than other counties in the north.
-It is likely that the numbers are lower in general as every person that could identify as a carer does not do so.
-People between 50 and 64 years of age are more likely to be carers than any other age group and women more typically than men (13.1% compared with 10%).
+It is likely that the numbers are lower in general as every person that could identify as a carer does not do so. ).
+People between 50 and 64 years of age are more likely to be carers than any , other age group and women more typically than men (13.1% compared with 10%).
 People who are carers are more likely to report that their health is fair or poor than they are to report it as being good.
-This is very different to most of the population, where most say that they're in very good or in good health.

-Disabled people are one of the groups that are most likely to experience digital exclusion.
+This is very different to most t of the population, where most say that they're in very good or in good health.
+Disclosed a second state success that are used likely to second state Disabled people are one of the groups that are most likely to experience digital exclusion.

 248 cases of hate crime based on disability were recorded in 2021/22, an increase of 359% since 2016/17.
 The Equality and Human Rights Commission notes that disabled people are more likely to die from Covid-19, and to experience financial difficulties.
 Also, the risk that remote learning has increased the inequality for pupils that didn't perform as well at school before Covid, including pupils who needed educational support.

-Locked Out: liberating disabled people's lives and rights in Wales beyond COVID-19:

-This report notes the data and life experiences of disabled people during the Covid-19 crisis.
+Locked Out: liberating disabled people's lives and rights in Wales beyond COVID-19: This report notes the data and life experiences of disabled people during the Covid-19 crisis.
 Most of what's included is aimed at Welsh Government, but the data is also useful for local authorities.
 The report notes that disabled people said that the social model of disability had lost ground and the medical model was being used more and more.
 More than half the people who died of Covid-19 during the period in question were disabled and it is said that social factors were a major reason for this, e.g. substandard health care for disabled people (especially people with learning disabilities), lack of PPE and unsuitable housing.
 It also notes that disabled people had found it difficult to get suitable services during the crisis and transport was also problematic.
+Sex ENGAGEMENT: There is no impact from the engagement as we have not done Method: anything extra to engage with people Although we have invited groups, and some have attended in the past, no with this characteristic.